A systematic approach to Lyapunov analyses of continuous-time models in convex optimization: A principled approach to Lyapunov functions for gradient flows

 \bigbreak Given the specific gradient flows studied in this work, it is reasonable to search for Lyapunov functions made of linear combinations of function values, and a quadratic form in the trajectory $X_t$.
 We simply refer to them as quadratic Lyapunov functions:

-where $a, c$ are fixed nonnegative constants that do not depend on $t$.
-Such Lyapunov functions are common for proving convergence of gradient flows (and of optimization methods), and cover for instance the Lyapunov used to prove convergence of the gradient flow under strong convexity \eqref{reflyapmu}.
-Given a Lyapunov function $\mathcal{V}_{a,c}$, the idea is to find the smallest value of $\tau$ such that the condition
+where $a, c \geqslant 0$ are constants that do not depend on $t$, such that the function $ \mathcal{V}_{a,c}$ is nonnegative and nonincreasing along the flow.
+Quadratic Lyapunov functions are common for proving convergence of gradient flows and cover for instance the Lyapunov function used to prove convergence of the gradient flow under strong convexity~\eqref{reflyapmu}.
+Given a Lyapunov function $\mathcal{V}_{a,c}$, the idea is to find the largest nonnegative value $\tau_\star$ such that the condition